2020 Film Review: Portrait Of A Lady On Fire

 But most importantly, this is a film about choice.
 Choosing your romantic interests.
 Choosing what routes in life you take.
 Choosing if you have kids or not.
 Choosing simply how you live out your life.
 Focussing on woman issues such as expectancies, demands and depictions, the film is empowering in declaring that the only one who decides what happens to someone is themselves.
 With this time period, it would certainly be a lot harder to deal with these issues, which is why the focus is kept tightly on the time spent between these two but the message for the current generation is loud and clear.
 It's your life, don't conform to stereotypes or random expectancies, just be you and support others to do the same.

 The film is so deeply layered, with the tragic tale of Orpheus and Eurydice intertwined with the developing relationship, providing heartbreak as well as some brilliant imagery.
 Art, literature and music play a big role in this film and its development, filling the film with loads of mysterious and hidden tidbits that will make this feature more satisfying upon rewatches.
 There are many details that link up so incredibly well in a film that is a true piece of art.
 Set through a female gaze with almost an entirely female staff, this film is expertly compiled, firing tremendously on all sides.
-Celine Sciamma's direction and writing is superb, combining with cinematographer Claire Mathon to create one of the most stunning films of recent years.
+Celine Sciamma's direction and writing are superb, combining with cinematographer Claire Mathon to create one of the most stunning films of recent years.
 There's a lot to admire within this film, from simple things such as symmetry within scene transitions and memorable frames leaving an everlasting imprint.

 Simply put, this film comes together incredibly in all aspects, providing emotion, heart and humour whilst proving to be technically flawless.
 It's an incredibly beautiful film in aesthetic and story and undoubtedly one of the best of the year.